Shane-Lessard/PHP-PayPal-IPN/README.md

 **NOTICE: The SSLv3 issue is fixed!**

 **This has been fixed and works out of the box, the old `Quixotix` repo no longer works!**

-**PLEASE NOTE: I am still in the works of cleaning this package up.
-These docs still have remnants of the original repo, so please bare with me.** I am not trying to remove his name, and I give Quixotix full credit for his original work.
-His repo just hasn't been updated since 2012, and it's now 2015 and it isn't maintained anymore.
-If there is anything I need to do, or reword, to ensure he is appropriately credited just let me know.

-@TODO Recode to follow best practices (camelCase, etc).

-@TODO Finish updating Readme and Documentation.

-@TODO Add security to verify payment status is completed and owner's PayPal email address.

-@TODO Update examples

 **Requires:** PHP >= 5.3